andrewh7358/Pokedex-App/README.md

 # Pokédex

-A simple Pokédex in TypeScript and React.
-This project uses the [Pokémon API](https://pokeapi.co/).
+This is a simple Pokédex I made in TypeScript and React.

-Select a Pokémon to view their sprite and basic information.
-You can filter names and go to a specific Pokémon id.
+This Pokédex allows you to see details of the Pokémon from the first region of the series.
+By selecting a Pokémon, you view one of their in-game sprites and some basic information about them.
+You can filter the list of Pokémon by name and can also go to a Pokédex entry by its Pokédex number.

+This project uses [PokéAPI](https://pokeapi.co/).
+PokéAPI is an open-source RESTful API detailing everything about the Pokémon main game series.

 <img src='./demo.gif' alt='demo' height='600px' />

-Spinner GIF sourced from [Gifer](https://gifer.com/en/ZZ5H).

 ## How to run